Blind identification of Ambisonic reduced room impulse response: Introduction

 This work unifies and complements our previous contributions published as conference papers \cite{daniel2020time,kitic2022generalized}.
 The article is organized as follows: after a review of prior art given in Section~\ref{secRelated}, we proceed to the signal model behind GTVV in Section~\ref{secGTVV}, and discuss its estimation and limitations.
 This is succeeded by presenting the RdRIR estimation methods in Section~\ref{secRdRIR}.
 The results of computer experiments are given in Section~\ref{secExperiments}.
 The article is concluded in Section~\ref{secConclusion}.

 \textbf{Notations: }Real- or complex-valued scalar variables are written in lowercase italic or greek alphabet, while we use boldface font for vectors (lowercase) and matrices (uppercase).
 Serif font is reserved for integers, with the uppercase serif denoting constant integer values.
 For a matrix $\mtrx{M}$, we use $\vect{m}_{\ing{i},:}$ and $\vect{m}_{:,\ing{j}}$ to specify its $\ing{i}$\textsuperscript{th} row and $\ing{j}$\textsuperscript{th} column, respectively, and $m_{\ing{i,j}}$ to denote the matrix entry at their intersection.
 The sets of natural, real and complex numbers are denoted by $\mathbb{N}$, $\mathbb{R}$ and $\mathbb{C}$, respectively.
-The Fourier transform and its inverse are given by $\mathcal{F}$ and $\mathcal{F}^{-1}$, while a variable in frequency domain is marked by the circumflex accent.
+The Fourier transform \revis{(or the Discrete Fourier Transform, where appropriate)} and its inverse are given by $\mathcal{F}$ and $\mathcal{F}^{-1}$, while a variable in frequency domain is marked by the circumflex accent.
 The transpose and conjugate transpose operations are denoted by $\transp{(\cdot)}$ and $\htransp{(\cdot)}$, respectively.
 The notation $\iter{x}{i}$ refers to the $\ing{i}$\textsuperscript{th} iterate of some algorithmic variable $x$.
+For a vector-valued function $\vect{x}(t)$, its corresponding \emph{delay-magnitude representation} is defined as $\zeta_{\vect{x}}(t) = \norm{\vect{x}(t)}{2}$.